shoeffner/mthesis/src/conclusion.md

 the two exocanthions, the subnasal -- the point below the nose -- and the endocanthions.
 To be able to estimate a head pose, a different 3D model is used, Model&nbsp;A in @cl:5lm-model.
 It is difficult to find accurate relational measurements for these landmarks.
-Hence for the endocanthions the same model assumption is made as is for the eyeball centers, that they are offset towards the center by the length of the palpebral fissure [@Facebase].
+The endocanthions are offset towards the center by the length of the palpebral fissure, similar to the eyeball centers.
 The subnasal is located using an educated guess backed by the data about the nasal height and the philtrum length [@Facebase].